pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 ## Authoritative Servers

 The DELEG RR type defines a zone cut in similar way as the NS RR type.
-Behavior defined for zone cuts in existing pre-DELEG specifications apply to zone cuts created by the DELEG record.
+Behavior defined for zone cuts in existing non-DELEG specifications apply to zone cuts created by the DELEG record.
 A notable example of this is that the occlusion (usually accidentally) created by NS records in a parent zone would also be created by DELEG records in a parent zone.

 DELEG-aware authoritative servers act differently when handling queries from DELEG-unaware clients (those with DE=0) than from DELEG-aware clients (those with DE=1).